renuy/docs-cluster-essentials/deploy.md

     kubectl config get-contexts
     ```

 1. Set the context to the cluster that you want to use for the Cluster Essentials install.

     ```
     kubectl config use-context CONTEXT-NAME
     ```

+    Where `CONTEXT-NAME` can be retrieved from the outputs of the previous step.

 ### <a id='install'></a> Deploy onto cluster